CRISES IN THE CAPITALIST SYSTEM

 6. The Moroccan Crises (1905 and 1911).

-Tensions arose between Germany and France over Morocco, a French protectorate.
+Conflict arose between Germany and France over Morocco, a French protectorate.

 Germany wasn’t interested in colonizing Morocco but wanted to weaken France and prevent her from regaining Alsace-Lorraine.